 |Single-family manufactured home and land purchase||20 years and 32 days|

 |Double-wide manufactured home plus land||25 years and 32 days|

 Shopping tips for a VA loan for a manufactured home

 1. Make sure interest rate quotes are for a manufactured home Whether you’re using a comparison tool website or calling loan officers directly, make sure all the quotes are for manufactured home financing.
-Rates and fees are usually marked-up for mobile homes, and if you don’t let lenders know upfront that you want to buy a manufactured home, you’ll likely get a quote for a single-family home.
+Mortgage rates and fees are usually marked-up for manufactured homes, and if you don’t let lenders know upfront that you want to buy a manufactured home, you’ll likely get a quote for a single-family home.

-2. Explain your scenario to the loan officer There’s no 30-year fixed-rate option available to finance a manufactured home with a VA mortgage.
-The maximum terms depend on the loan scenario outlined in the table above, and each lender needs to know what your plans are for your manufactured home and land.
+2. Explain your scenario to the loan officer There’s no 30-year, fixed-rate option available to finance a manufactured home with a VA mortgage.
+The maximum term depends on the loan scenario outlined in the table above, and each lender needs to know what your plans are for your manufactured home and land.

 3. Gather rate quotes on the same day Interest rates change daily and comparing quotes from the same day is the only way to look at apples-to-apples offers.

 4. Get written confirmation of the rate-lock Once you review competing lender loan estimates and make your choice, ask for a rate lock.
-Your credit score will be verified by a credit report so it may be helpful to check your credit score to avoid surprises when it’s time to lock your loan.
+Your credit score will be verified by a credit report so check your credit score to avoid surprises when it’s time to lock your loan.